-Readback mode is invoked by setting the R/\overline{W} bit = 1 in the write operation to the serial input shift register.
-(If the SDO output is disabled via the SDO disable bit in the control register, it is automatically enabled for the duration of the read operation, after which it is disabled again.)
-With $R/\overline{W}=1$, Bit A2 to Bit A0, in association with Bit REG2 to Bit REG0, select the register to be read.
+Readback mode is invoked by setting the R/\overline{W} bit = 1 in the serial input shift register write.
+(If the SDO output is disabled via the SDO disable bit in the control register, it is automatically enabled for the duration of the read operation, after which it is disabled again).
+With $R/\overline{W}=1$, Bit A2 to Bit A0 in association with Bit REG2 to Bit REG0, select the register to be read.
 The remaining data bits in the write sequence are don't care bits.
 During the next SPI write, the data appearing on the SDO output contains the data from the previously addressed register.
-For a read of a single register, the NOP command can be used in clocking out the data from the selected register on SDO.
+For a read of a single register, the NOP command can clock out the data from the selected register on SDO.
 The readback diagram in Figure 4 shows the readback sequence.
-For example, to read back the DAC register of Channel A, the following sequence should be implemented:
+For example, to read back the DAC register of Channel A, the following sequence must be implemented:

-- 1. Write 0x800000 to the AD5722/AD5732/AD5752 input register.
-This configures the part for read mode with the DAC register of Channel A selected.
+- 1. Write 0x800000 to the AD5724/AD5734/AD5754 input register.
+This configures the device for read mode with the DAC register of Channel A selected.
 Note that all the data bits, DB15 to DB0, are don't care bits. - 2.
 Follow this with a second write, a NOP condition, 0x180000.
 During this write, the data from the register is clocked out on the SDO line.